 Q: Can I take courses from other majors to count towards my MS?
 If so, what majors?

 A: With prior approval from the MSE Academic Offices, 4XXX or above courses may be selected from almost any major at Georgia Tech.
 Management courses are also allowed with approval.

 A: As an undergraduate student you need a registration permit to sign up for graduate coursework.
-You will talk to the undergraduate advising manager, currently Dr. Renita Washington, in MSE to submit an override request and then work with the Registrar to get permission to take 6000 (and above) level classes before graduating with your undergrad degree.
-The Registrar’s permission can be obtained by emailing: firstname.lastname@example.org
+Please reach out to Tia Williams, firstname.lastname@example.org, in MSE for a “departmental” permit and then work with the Registrar to get a “level” permit to take 6000 (and above) level courses as an undergraduate.
+The Registrar’s permission can be obtained by emailing: email@example.com.

 A: Students are required to start the MS program immediately after completing their BS degree.
 The only exception to this is summer semester.
 Students who graduate in the spring are allowed to take the summer semester off and start in the fall semester.
 If you need to defer your admission outside of these rules, you will need to apply to the MS program through the regular admission process.